Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity and space-time: a more concerted approach

-Next, one can study the reaction of the holographic observables to shock waves corresponding to the insertion of null matter at arbitrary boundary time \cite{Chapman:2018dem,Chapman:2018lsv}.
-Earlier, we assumed that the insertion times $t_k$ of the perturbations (which included the boundary times $t_L, t_R$) were separated by an interval larger than $t_*$, see the discussion below equation \eqref{eq:perturbed_TFD}.
+Next, one can study the reaction of the holographic observables to shock waves corresponding to the insertion of null matter at arbitrary boundary times \cite{Chapman:2018dem,Chapman:2018lsv}.
+Earlier, we assumed that the insertion times $t_k$ of the perturbations (which included the boundary times $t_L, t_R$) were separated by an interval larger than $t_*$ (see the discussion below equation \eqref{eq:perturbed_TFD}).
 Here we will not make this assumption.
 For simplicity, let us fix $t_L=t_R=0$.
 We consider the case of a single \textit{time fold} at the (negative) time $-t_w$ when the shock is inserted, and study the dependence of physical quantities on this time.
 In these cases, CV and CA show a plateau, where complexity is nearly constant, at early times $t_w\ll t_*$.
-Next, the holographic conjectures approach a linear growth at late times $t_w\gg t_*$ .
-The plateau becomes longer when the shock is inserted at earlier times or when the perturbation has smaller energy, showing signatures of scrambling characteristic to chaotic systems.
-This is another manifestation of the switchback effect.
-The scrambling time can be extracted by studying the plateau size, and reads $t_{*} \approx \frac{1}{2\pi T}\log(M/T)$, as expected.
+But these quantities approach linear growth at later times $t_w\gg t_*$.
+The plateau becomes longer when the perturbation has smaller energy, showing signatures of scrambling in chaotic systems.\footnote{Alternatively, one can study the full dependence of CV and CA on the boundary times, \eg see Fig.~11 and Fig.~17 in Ref.~\cite{Chapman:2018lsv}.
+In this case, holographic complexity admits a plateau region around $t_L=t_R=0$, which becomes longer when the shock is inserted at earlier times.
+This is another manifestation of the switchback effect.} The scrambling time can be extracted by studying the plateau size, and turns out to be $t_{*} \approx \frac{1}{2\pi T}\log(M/T)$ (where $T$ is the Hawking temperature), as expected.
 Applying the CV conjecture, the results are summarized in Fig.~\ref{fig:Vaidya}.
 Furthermore, one can study the precise early $t_w$ dependence of holographic complexity.
-A careful analysis (summarized in Fig.~27 of \cite{Chapman:2018lsv}) shows that the complexity grows exponentially $ \mathcal{C}(t_w)\approx\exp(2\pi/\beta (t_w-t_*))$, with a characteristic exponent which is exactly equal to the Lyapunov exponent of maximally chaotic systems (see $\lambda_{\rm OTOC}$ in the key notion \ref{item:fast_scrambler}) \cite{Maldacena:2015waa}.
-Remarkably, all these behaviors of holographic complexity agree with Eq.~\eqref{eq:complexity_precursor}, obtained from the simple circuit models presented in Sec.~\ref{subsec:counting}.
+A careful analysis (summarized in Fig.~27 of \cite{Chapman:2018lsv}) shows that the complexity grows exponentially $ \mathcal{C}(t_w)\approx\exp(2\pi(t_w-t_*)/\beta )$, with a characteristic exponent which is exactly equal to the Lyapunov exponent of maximally chaotic systems (see $\lambda_{\rm OTOC}$ in the key notion \ref{item:fast_scrambler}) \cite{Maldacena:2015waa}.
+Remarkably, all these behaviors of the quantities proposed as duals to holographic complexity agree with Eq.~\eqref{eq:complexity_precursor}, obtained from the simple circuit models presented in Sec.~\ref{subsec:counting}.
 The matching is evident by comparing Figs.~\ref{fig:Vaidya} and~\ref{fig:SwitchbackCt}.
-Finally, let us mention reference \cite{Chapman:2018lsv} extends previous studies to cases where the shocks have energies above the thermal scale.
+Finally, \cite{Chapman:2018lsv} extends previous studies to cases where the shocks have energies above the thermal scale.

 \paragraph{Beyond semiclassical gravity: late-time behavior} As we have shown earlier in this subsection, all the holographic complexity proposals by construction display a linear growth until late times.
 This result was derived in a semiclassical regime: we considered the black-hole geometry \eqref{eq:BH_geometry} as a solution of general relativity in asymptotically AdS spacetime, without introducing quantum gravity corrections.
 As a result, holographic complexity could only be explored until times exponential in the black hole's entropy.
 Quantum complexity, on the other hand, is expected to saturate and reach a plateau after the linear growth, until double-exponential times in the black hole's entropy (see the discussion around Fig.~\ref{fig:TimeEvolGen}).
 This expectation from quantum circuits naturally leads to the following questions: can one compute quantum corrections to any of the geometric observables discussed so far?
 Does the inclusion of quantum corrections cause the holographic complexity proposals to saturate at late times?